phadtaya/phadtaya.github.io/_pages/about.md

   - /about.html
 ---

 Hello World!
 My name is Phadtaya Poemnamthip.
-I goes by Pad or Phad (both are pronounced as "Paad").
+I also go by Pad or Phad (both are pronounced as "Paad").
 I am now a Ph.D. candidate in Physical Oceanography in the MIT-WHOI Joint Program in Oceanography/Applied Ocean Science & Engineering working with [Dr. Weifeng "Gordon" Zhang](https://www2.whoi.edu/staff/wzhang/) at WHOI.

 About my research
 ======